Srđan Blažić: Anorthosis / Nea Salamina

-On 29 May 2012, he signed a two-year contract with Anorthosis Famagusta FC On January he was given on loan to Nea Salamis Famagusta FC.
+On 29 May 2012, he signed a two-year contract with Anorthosis Famagusta FC.
+On January he was given on loan to Nea Salamis Famagusta FC.

-On 2 July 2013, Blažić contract with Anorthosis was mutually terminated.
+On 2 July 2013, Blažić's contract with Anorthosis was mutually terminated.

 International career

 Blažić made his debut for Montenegro in a November 2009 friendly match against Belarus and has earned a total of 2 caps, scoring no goals.
 His second and final international was a November 2010 friendly against Azerbaijan.